TheHamester/HitIndicator/README.md

 	A. There's no Fabric or any other modding framework version planned at this moment.
 * Q. Hit Indication does not work on server, what do I do?
 	A. If you're using version 1.16.5 on a Mohist server, this is a known issue on the Mohist side: https://github.com/MohistMC/Mohist/issues/2674

-Starting from version 2.0 of Hit Indication, versions other than 1.18.2, 1.16.5 and 1.12.2 will not be recieving any new updated for the sake of my mental health.
-Older versions are still available to download for currently unsupported Minecraft versions.

 ## Changelog